tivac/xstate-component-tree/README.md

 componentTree(service, (tree) => {
     /**
      *
-     * tree will be something like this
+     * tree will be something like this:
      *
      * [{
      *     id: "machine-id",